SciCompMod/memilio-simulations/README.md

 # MEmilio-simulations
 This Repository contains simulations using the library [MEmilio](https://github.com/SciCompMod/memilio).
-The simulations are connected with the MEmilio version used to create the simulations.
+Each simulation is in a separate folder, containing the version of MEmilio used to create the simulations.
-This way, simulation outputs should be easy to recreate.
+This way, simulation results should be easy to recreate.

-Developer can upload all related scripts, so e.g. plotscripts etc. are additionally provided.
-The scripts do not necessarily have to be portable (e.g. some shellscripts), but they worked locally.
-Please be aware of this when using the files.
+Additional scripts used for the creation of published simulation results may be provided in each folder, for example for plotting, gathering data or pre-/post-processing.
+These scripts are provided as a reference, without any guarantee that they will work correctly outside of the environment they were written in.
+Do not use them without prior inspection.

 ## Configuring using CMake